hm-lang/core/proposals/README.md

 ## casting between types

-For the most type, hm-lang attempts to make casting between types simple and safe.
+hm-lang attempts to make casting between types convenient and simple.
 However, there are times where it's better to be explicit about the program's intention.
 For example, if you are converting between two numbers, but the number is *not* representable in the other type, the run-time will throw an error.
 Therefore you'll